Skip to main content

 Heart rate variability (HRV) is the variation between heartbeats.
 A higher number means your nervous system is calm and adaptable.
 A lower number means it is under strain.

-The caffeine experiment (week 3)
+The caffeine experiment (from day 3)

 My caffeine experiment result:

-The sleep anchor experiment (week 4)
+The sleep anchor experiment (from day 4)

 My sleep anchor wake time: